-Applications for transfer admission are evaluated on the basis of college curriculum, college credit accumulation and cumulative college grade-point average.
-Before acceptance decisions can be made by the Office of Admissions, applicants for admission must submit:
+Applications for transfer admission are evaluated on the basis of college curriculum, college credit accumulation, and cumulative college grade-point average.
+Before individual admissibility can be determined by the Office of Admissions, applicants must submit the following:

-- 1. a Northland College Application for Transfer Admission (Applying on-line is strongly recommended, but a paper application may also be requested from the Office of Admission.); - 2. an official college transcript from all institutions previously attended (official transcripts must be sent directly from the college of origin);
+- 1. a Northland College Application for Transfer Admission (online application is strongly encouraged, but a paper application may also be requested from the Office of Admission); - 2. an official college transcript from all institutions previously attended (these must be sent directly to the Northland College Office of Admission from the college of origin);

 Applicants for transfer admission should have a minimum of 12 earned college credits and a cumulative college gradepoint average of 2.0 to be considered for admission.
 Students with college academic records below these standards may, on occasion, be considered for admission if other factors indicate their potential for academic success in college.
-Letters of recommendation as well as high school transcript and ACT or SAT test scores may be required for these students.
+Letters of recommendation as well as high school transcripts and ACT or SAT test scores may be required for these students.